thuupx/snap-sweeper/README.md

 - **Efficient Management**: Simplify the organization of large collections of images.
 - **User-Friendly Interface**: Provide both command-line and desktop UI options for flexible usage.
 - **Support for Multiple Formats**: Ensure broad compatibility with different image formats.
+- **Zero External Requests**: The tool does not make any external requests, your images are not sent anywhere.

 ## Features

 - Detects and removes duplicate images efficiently.
 - Command-line interface for ease of automation.
 - Desktop UI for a user-friendly interface.
-- Supports multiple image formats, including JPEG, PNG, and BMP.
+- Supports almost all image formats.
 - Optimized for large image datasets.
 - Automatically identifies and moves duplicate images to a designated sub-folder.